-Vodafone Wi-Fi is a Wi-Fi connection provided by Virgin Media, which you can use on the London Underground to get access to Wi-Fi in 150 London Underground stations.
+Vodafone Wi-Fi is a Wi-Fi connection provided by Virgin Media, which you can use on the London Underground to get access to Wi-Fi in over 250 London Underground stations and Victoria Coach Station.
 You'll be able to connect to our Wi-Fi portal in many ticket halls, walkways and platforms - with access to everything from your emails to London listings and travel updates.
-As you move through the underground, your phone will automatically reconnect when in range of the Wi-Fi service.
+There is no Wi-Fi available in the London Underground tunnels, but as you move through the Underground, your phone will automatically reconnect when in range of the Wi-Fi service.

 Who’s eligible for WiFi on the London Underground?

-Vodafone Wi-Fi will be included in your bundle if you’re one of the following types of customer:
+Vodafone Wi-Fi will be included in your plan if you’re one of the following types of customer:

 - Pay as you go customers who have a Big Value Bundle

-- Pay monthly customers who have data included in their bundle
+- Pay monthly customers who have data included in their plan

 - All business customers